 SPR funds are federal dollars from the State Planning and Research Program administered by the Michigan Department of Transportation.
 Some SPR funds are allocated to the MPO to help with planning studies.
-A 20 percent match is required that is provided by MDOT.
+A twenty percent match is required that is provided by MDOT.
+At the writing of this document, no SPR funds have yet been budgeted for TwinCATS.